fleetdm/fleet/handbook/engineering/README.md

 2. The Engineering Manager notifies the QA lead for the product group and the [release ritual DRI](https://fleetdm.com/handbook/engineering#rituals).
 3. The Engineering Manager, QA lead, and [release ritual DRI](#rituals) must all approve the feature work PR before it is unfrozen and merged.

+To have a final clean release test that doesn't get interrupted with more QA requirements the final 24 hours of the freeze will be a "Deep Freeze" where even bugs and doc changes should be held back to allow QA uniterrupted testing.
+The only exception is a `~release-blocker` or `~unreleased-bug` fix which would then push the release out another day.

 ### Confirm latest versions of dependencies
 Before kicking off release QA, confirm that we are using the latest versions of dependencies we want to keep up-to-date with each release.
 Currently, those dependencies are: